-The lone worker will ensure that they are medically fit to work alone.
+The lone worker will ensure that they are medically fit to work alone in-line with the lone working policy.

 9. Working at height

 We will ensure that work is properly planned, supervised and carried out by competent people with the skills, knowledge and experience to do the work.